patchamama/GutenbergOnMail/README.md

 ### Features Left to Implement

-  - Integrate the application with some API (like Google API) for sending emails and thus add the possibility of sending ebooks by this way.
+  - Integrate the application with some API (like Google API) for sending emails and thus add the possibility of sending ebooks in this way.
   - Process book requests by email (the application could access requests for book queries or specific book shipments).
   - Allow interaction with the script directly through the command line.
 Example: `python3 run.py [getebook Number]`.